 Lonza to make COVID-19 antibody combination for AstraZeneca

-ZURICH, Oct 30 (Reuters) - Lonza Group LONN.S has agreed with AstraZeneca AZN.L to make AZD7442, an experimental combination of two antibodies that may be used to prevent and treat COVID-19, the Swiss contract manufacturer said on Friday.
+ZURICH/FRANKFURT, Oct 30 (Reuters) - AstraZeneca AZN.L has enlisted contract manufacturer Lonza LONN.S to produce a combination of two antibodies that may help prevent and treat COVID-19, part of a class of drugs the U.S. government sees as a promising way to combat the pandemic.

+Switzerland's Lonza said it would manufacture the antibodies for the combination treatment, called AZD7442, at its facilities in Portsmouth, New Hampshire.
+Operations are expected to start in the first half of 2021.

+The U.S. government this month awarded $486 million to AstraZeneca to develop and secure supplies of up to 100,000 doses of the experimental treatment.

 ((Michael.Shields@thomsonreuters.com; +41 41 528 3630; Reuters Messaging: michael.shields.thomsonreuters.com@reuters.net))